social-link-analytics-group-bsc/impact-app/README.md

 ## Social Impact

-Social impact are the social improvements achieved as a consequence of implementing the results of a particular research project or program.
-The computation of social impact is conducted by applying the Impact methodology [[6](https://research.vu.nl/en/publications/monitoring-the-impact-of-eu-framework-programmes)].
+Social impact is the social improvements achieved as a consequence of implementing the results of a particular research project or program.
+The computation of social impact is conducted by applying the Impact methodology proposed to monitor the impact of projects funded by the European Union [[6](https://research.vu.nl/en/publications/monitoring-the-impact-of-eu-framework-programmes)].

 ### Indicators

 1. **Connection** to UN Sustainable Development Goals, EU2020 targets or other similar official targets;
-2. Percentage of **improvement** achieved in relation to the starting situation;
+2. Percentage of **improvement** achieved concerning the starting situation;
 3. **Transferability** of the impact.
-The actions developed based on project's findings have been transferred to other contexts besides the original one;
+The actions developed based on the project's findings have been transferred to other contexts besides the original one;
 4. **Social impact published** on scientific journals (with recognized impact), governmental or non-governmental official bodies;
 5. **Sustainability**.
-The impact achieved by the action developed based on the project’s findings has showed to be sustainable throughout time
+The impact achieved by the action developed based on the project’s findings has shown to be sustainable throughout time

 ### Illustrative Example